yanmobile/yantest/README.md

   },
   "customer"     : { // app specific.
 Used by customer to override application code
     "assets": {
-      "i18n": [  //order matters
+      "i18n": [
-        // to replace default with this, add this to the json file: "UifwMergeAlgorithm": "replace"
+        // default will replace the entire file, to change this add "_UifwMergeAlgorithm": "merge" to the json file
         // e.g., "customer/assets/i18n/**/*.json"
       ],
       "FDN" : [
-        // to replace default with this, add this to the json file: "UifwMergeAlgorithm": "replace"
+        // default will replace the entire file, to change this add "_UifwMergeAlgorithm": "merge" to the json file
         // e.g., "customer/assets/FDN/**/*.json"
       ]
     }